MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 service.

-Alt-Svc parameters that cannot be safely received in this model MUST NOT have a corresponding defined key.
-For example, there is no key corresponding to the Alt-Svc "persist" parameter, because this parameter is not safe to accept over an untrusted channel.
+Alt-Svc parameters that cannot be safely received in this model MUST NOT have a corresponding defined SvcParamKey.
+For example, there is no SvcParamKey corresponding to the Alt-Svc "persist" parameter, because this parameter is not safe to accept over an untrusted channel.

 ### TTL and granularity

-There is no key corresponding to the Alt-Svc "ma" (max age) parameter.
+There is no SvcParamKey corresponding to the Alt-Svc "ma" (max age) parameter.
 Instead, server operators encode the expiration time in the DNS TTL.

 The appropriate TTL value will typically be similar to the "ma" value